AnarielTeleri/dotfiles/README.md

 Within `.chezmoidata.toml` are the lists of brews and casks to be installed by Homebrew as well as the plugins to be installed by [Fisher](https://github.com/jorgebucaran/fisher).

+[Better Touch Tool](https://folivora.ai) is installed but the present need to be manually imported from `data/bettertouchtool/`.